raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ---

-### from sage bird to y combinator
+### from why bird to y combinator

-Our sage bird is written in--and for--idiomatic JavaScript, especially with respect to employing functions that take more than one parameter.
+Our why bird is written in--and for--idiomatic JavaScript, especially with respect to employing functions that take more than one parameter.
 A direct implementation of a formal combinator only takes one parameter and only works with functions that take one parameter.

-We can translate our sage bird to its formal combinator, the **y combinator**.
+We can translate our why bird to its formal combinator, the **y combinator**.
 To aid us, let's first imagine a recursive function:

 ```javascript
 const isEven =